Facebook Pixel

 Prophet Muhammad played a crucial role in the preservation and transmission of Hadith.
 As the final and most authoritative messenger of Allah, he embodied the divine message and exemplified its application in his daily life.
 The companions, being close to him, had the unique opportunity to observe and learn directly from him.

-The companions, renowned for their piety, sincerity, and commitment, meticulously preserved the Hadith through memorization and written documentation.
+The companions, renowned for their piety, sincerity, and commitment, meticulously preserved the Hadees through memorization and written documentation.
 They developed a robust system of Isnad, or chains of narrators, to verify the authenticity of each Hadith.
 This chain of transmission provided a clear link from the current narrator back to the Prophet Muhammad, ensuring the credibility of the narrations.

 Different Collections of Hadith